Table Of Contents

 Managing and Understanding Your AWS Redshift Costs

 AWS Redshift can integrate with Amazon S3, AWS Glue, Amazon Kinesis Data Firehose, Amazon Quicksight, and over 170 other AWS services.
-Though each of these services has its advantages, using all of them simultaneously can drastically inflate your AWS bill.
+Though each service has advantages, using them all simultaneously can drastically inflate your AWS bill.

 Many of the services you use might be redundant, and there will be better ways to reduce costs.